Texas Fire Damage Attorneys

 There is no "one size fits all" claim for wildfire damage because there are many types of damage that your property can suffer.
 If you own a home and are faithful to make payments for homeowners insurance, you still might not be completely protected in the event of a wildfire, even if all of your property was lost.
 In the event that only parts of your assets were harmed in the wildfire, you can file a claim of partial loss.

-Your home may have suffered extensive smoke damage which made it unlivable.
+Your home may have suffered extensive smoke damage.
 Humidity within homes can also significantly increase after smoke dissipates.
 Whatever damage was done to your home, if you own a policy that covers wildfire damage but you are not getting coverage, then come speak with the wildfire insurance claim attorneys at our law firm.

 2017 Napa Valley Wildfires

 In October 2017, California faced its deadliest week of wildfires in state history.
 Over 40 people were killed, and 8,400 families and business owners lost their properties to the blaze.
 This tragedy caused approximately $3 billion in damages, a staggering amount for such a small time-frame.
 As time settled and investigations began, PG&E quickly became the number one suspect in why these blazes initially erupted, and as to why they had gone on for so long.
 Evidence suggests that PG&E failed to keep their electrical equipment up to date and well maintained.

 If you are a Napa resident who suffered due to the California wildfires, Arnold & Itkin is here for you.

 Our Napa and Sonoma fire insurance attorneys are ready to hear about your claim and fight for the compensation you deserve from your insurers.
 At our firm, we have earned a reputation nationwide for our results and are proud to have helped clients from coast to coast with complex insurance cases.
 In fact, we have taken on cases originating in every state in America.
 You want peace of mind.
 You want professionals.
 You want Arnold & Itkin.